-Concept and scope of rural marketing- nature, characteristics and potential.
+Section-A: Concept and scope of rural marketing- nature, characteristics and potential.
 Environmental factors - socio-cultural, economic and other environmental factors affecting rural marketing.
-Rural consumer's behaviour - behaviour of rural consumers and farmers; buyer characteristics and buying behaviour.
+Rural consumer's behaviour - behaviour of rural consumers and farmers; buyer.
+Section-B: Characteristics and buying behaviour.
 Rural v/s urban markets.
-Rural marketing strategy - marketing of consumer durable and non-durable goods and services in the rural markets with special reference to product planning; product mix, pricing course objective, pricing policy and pricing strategy.
+Rural marketing strategy - marketing of consumer durable and non-durable goods and services in the rural markets with special reference to product planning; Section-C: Product mix, pricing course objective, pricing policy and pricing strategy.
 Input marketing in the rural areas, Inter linkage of rural marketing with credit.
-Product promotion - Media planning, planning of distribution channels, and organizing personal selling in rurall1larket in India.

-MGT-430: Agri -Business Management (Minor)

-- 2. The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+Section-D: Product promotion - Media planning, planning of distribution channels, and organizing personal selling in rurall1 larket in India.
+SEMESTER-III MGT-430: Agri -Business Management (Minor) Time: 3 Hours Max.
+Marks: 150 Theory: 75 Practical: 37 Internal assessment =38 Periods per week: 04+3 Instructions for the Paper Setters: 1.
+Question paper should be set strictly according to the syllabus. - 2.
+The language of questions should be straight & simple. - 3.
+In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory. - 4.
+Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks. • Theory: